josephsun22/bookCollection/README.md

 - Database set properly, all server side logic implemented.
 - UI is clean, user-friendly and responsive.

+## Extra AI feature:
+- Get AI-generated description when adding new book.
+- By calling OpenAI text generation API.
+- API key is enclosed in email submission, feel free to have a try.
+- Replace apikey in AddBook.vue -> fetchDescription() -> apiKey.

 # 😊 Thank you for your time viewing my work